yhui288/4152-project/README.md

 - Fix two bugs from iter1 (Format of UNI and More tests)

 ## Feature (demo & launch)
-- Send Email notification to reporter when a report is marked as completed.
+- Send emails to reporter when a report is marked as completed.
     * To test this function, please submit a new report with your uni
-    * When a report is marked as complete, a email notification will send to your lionmail by 1023990429@qq.com
+    * When a report is marked as complete, a email notification will send to your lionmail from 1023990429@qq.com
     * Once a report has been submitted, the uni cannot be changed
 - Send emails to managers when an urgent report is submitted
 - Adjust some UI components, now the website is COLUMBIA STYLE
-- Add more cucumber and RSpec tests
+- Add more cucumber and rspec tests

-## TODO
-- A better UI (maybe)
-- ...

 ## Reference
 - User login system